IshanMehta115/Smile-CNN/README.md

 <br><br>
 # Features
-- Real-time face detection and smile prediction
+- Real-time face detection using haarcascade
+- Real-time smile detection using Convolution Neural Networks (CNN)
 - Built with Flask web framework and Tailwind CSS for styling
 - AJAX GET XMLHttpRequest for dynamic real-time updates
 - OpenCV for webcam access and image processing